Sicilian Defense

 After such a committal attempt, the game can peter out to an ending after 6.Nxc6 and 6…dxc6.
 Since the Queens are looking at each other, they can swap each other (7.Qxd8 and 7…Kxd8), and players play an ending.
 Instead, 6…bxc6 can be chosen in order to avoid trades and dive into a very fickle battle.
 This line is quite complex and requires hard study before a game.

 One sample line can be 6…bxc6 and 7.e5 (kicking the f6).
 Since there is no good place, it either has to retreat to g8 or go to h5.
 7…Ng8 is mostly chosen in the masters league, with 8.Bc4 followed.
-To untangle the short side, 8…Bg7 is a wise pick.
+To complete development on the kingside, 8…Bg7 is a wise pick.
 After advancing the heavy artillery (9.Qf3), f7 is under assault with a fierce plan.
 9…e6 to block the menace on the ‘a2-g8’ diagonal creates holes in the f6 and e6.
 And after 10.Bf4 (guarding e5 against g7), Knight can jump over d6 (by Ne4-Nd6) and cause issues for the rival.

 Sicilian Najdorf: 5.
 Nc3 a6